Iceland - Day 21 : The bus

 A different hot spring with a bottomless hole

 The real Geysir that doesn't blow any more

 Along the way to the campsite I passed three hitchhikers from the USA.
 An hour later they were gone, I think hitchhiking works well in Iceland.
 The campsite had a level field of grass.
 I went in search of a local hot spring open for bathing.
 The one in Landmannalaugar and Laugarfell were really nice.
-This one had been converted into an ugly, tiled swimming pool.
+This one had been converted into a tiled swimming pool.
 That made it ugly and had only been done the earn money.
 The people who come up with those ideas should be forced to hike through Iceland for 3 weeks as punishment.

 Distance walked: 9,5 km